adampoczatek/adampoczatek.github.io/about.md

 ---
 layout: default
 title: About Adam Poczatek - Lead front-end developer & UI designer
-description: I'm a web developer from Reading, UK, currently working as a lead front-end developer.
-I specialize in front-end development, UI and UX design.
+description: Based in Reading, UK, currently working as a lead front-end developer at Majestic - My name is Adam Poczatek and I specialise in front-end, UI and UX design
-permalink: /about
+permalink: /about/
 ---

 # About